 It’s important to note that any changes you make to a template apply to any page or post assigned to it.

-Just like with any other post type, you can choose to translate it yourself, assign it to a translator, or send it to a professional translation service.
-You can even translate your templates automatically using the Translate Everything mode.
+Just like with any other post type, you can choose to translate it automatically, translate it yourself, assign it to a translator, or send it to a professional translation service.

 Using WPML’s String Translation, you can translate some additional texts coming from the theme templates.
 This includes texts like: